A school is a busy place. There is movement not only during drop-off and pick-up times, but also during the day at lunches and recess periods.

 Yet, the situation is dire when you consider the plethora of insect-borne illnesses these pests carry.
 Dengue fever, West Nile virus, and Lyme disease are just a few of the dozen or so they can transmit.

 Including a regular pest control protocol to target these pests during their active seasons as part of your kid friendly landscaping can help keep them at bay.

 Weeds can make your educational facility look unkempt, unattractive, and can give parents and teachers the idea that you aren’t invested in keeping your school grounds safe and professional-looking.

 In children’s play areas, they can grow tall and unwieldy, getting in the way of play.
 And on a lawn, they can not only look messy, but also create trip and fall hazards for kids running around during recess or sports practices.
 And things like poison ivy can give kids an itchy rash, so you’ll want to keep invasive weeds like this out of school yards as well.

-This is why weed control is an essential part of child friendly landscaping.
+This is why weed control is an essential part of kid friendly landscaping.

 3. Maintenance Schedule & Safety Considerations

 Besides heavy traffic before and after school, as well as lunches and recesses when kids may be going outdoors for activities, there are narrow windows when work can get done on these sites.

 But Kid friendly landscaping means your commercial landscape contractor should be able to work within your schedule and be able to conduct mowing, pruning, and other service tasks at appropriate hours when it’s not impeding traffic or causing safety hazards.
 This might be immediately after school starts or when everyone has gone home for the day, depending on other scheduled activities.

 You also want to make sure your service provider uses machines equipped with safety features.
 For instance, mowers should have shoots or guards to prevent debris or rocks from flying out in different directions.